A Guided Unconditional Diffusion Model to Synthesize and Inpaint Radio Galaxies from FIRST, MGCLS and Radio Zoo: Denoising Diffusion Probabilistic Models

 \subsection{Data preprocessing}

-To extract patches around sources in the FIRST dataset, we first identify regions of interest by applying an intensity threshold of 100 (on a 0–255 grayscale range).
-This threshold helps isolate significant radio sources from the background noise.
-Next, we detect connected components within the thresholded regions and compute their bounding boxes.
-Patches of size 64×64 pixels are then extracted around these detected sources, ensuring that the regions of interest remain centered at best within each patch.
-To minimize redundancy and avoid excessive overlap, we apply a filtering step using an intersection-over-union threshold of 0.2.
+To extract patches around sources in the FIRST dataset, we first identify regions of interest by applying an intensity threshold of 100 (on a 0–255 grayscale range), producing a binary mask that isolates significant emission from the background noise.
+On this mask, we perform connected-component labeling to detect contiguous pixel groups (“islands”), each corresponding to a candidate source or emission structure.
+For every detected island, we retrieve its full set of pixel coordinates and compute its bounding box, from which we estimate the geometric center.
+Fixed-size patches of 64×64 pixels are then extracted by centering on this position, while enforcing boundary conditions to ensure the patch remains fully contained within the image.
+This initial extraction may produce multiple, potentially overlapping patches, especially in crowded regions.
+To address this, we rank all candidate patches by their total pixel intensity, used here as a proxy for source significance.
+We then apply a non-maximum suppression procedure based on the Intersection over Union (IoU): starting from the highest-intensity patch, we iteratively discard any remaining patches whose overlap exceeds a threshold of 0.2.
 This process yields a final dataset consisting of 2,535 images.
-We applied the same proceed to the RGZ data and obtained a sample of 20,468 images.
+We applied the same procedure to the RGZ data and obtained a sample of 20,468 images.

 For the MGCLS cutouts, the images were first cropped to the nearest smaller power-of-two dimension relative to their original size.
-To ensure uniformity with the sample obtained from the FIRST dataset, larger images were subsequently resized to 64 × 64 pixels.
-The background noise and flux levels were then calculated for each image and the pixel values below 3$\sigma$ were set to zero.
+To ensure uniformity with the sample obtained from the FIRST dataset, larger images were subsequently resized to 64×64 pixels.
+Furthermore, the background noise and flux levels were then calculated for each image and the pixel values below 3$\sigma$ were set to zero.
 The threshold of 3$\sigma$ was chosen to mitigate artifacts present in many cutouts due to insufficient calibration.
+Thus, we create data that should be more homogeneous with the FIRST data.
 The final MGCLS catalog contains 6915 images.

 Combining our three datasets from FIRST, MGCLS and RGZ, we have a final sample of 29,918 radio galaxies.
 The final sample was normalized to a range between 0 and 1.
 To expand the dataset, data augmentation was applied, including rotations of 0, 90, 180, and 270 degrees, as well as horizontal and vertical flips.
 We show a few examples of these images in Figure~\ref{fig:ex_data}.